hhvm/user-documentation/guides/hack/08-generic-types-and-functions/02-some-basics.md

-Certain types (classes, interfaces, and traits) and their methods can be *parameterized*; that is, their declarations can have one or more placeholder names---called *type parameters*---that are associated with types via *type arguments* when a class is instantiated, or a method is called.
+Certain types (classes, interfaces, and traits) and their methods can be *parameterized*; that is, their declarations can have one or more placeholder names&mdash;called *type parameters*---that are associated with types via *type arguments* when a class is instantiated, or a method is called.
 A type or method having such placeholder names is called a *generic type* or *generic method*, respectively.
 Top-level functions can also be parameterized giving rise to *generic functions*.